yashairavantchi/yashairavantchi.github.io/about.md

 ---
 layout: page
 title: About
-description: Yasha Iravantchi is a Ph.D. student at CMU HCII
+description: Yasha Iravantchi is a Ph.D. student at CMU
 permalink: /about/
 ---
 ![Yasha Iravantchi](/assets/pics/yasha.jpg){:class="lazyload blur"}